+Objectives:

-Objectives: Water quality monitoring will focus on collecting information to characterize water quality in a variety of locations and conditions.
+Water quality monitoring will focus on collecting information to characterize water quality in a variety of locations and conditions.
 These efforts will include a combination of:

-- planning and coordinating basin-wide monitoring - routine, regularly-scheduled monitoring to collect long-term information and support statewide assessment of water quality - systematic, regularly-scheduled short-term monitoring to screen water bodies for issues - permit support monitoring to provide information for setting permit effluent limits - special study, intensive monitoring targeted to: - o identify sources and causes - o assess priority water quality issues - o obtain background water quality information - o provide information for setting site-specific permit effluent limits - o evaluate & develop statewide, regional, and site-specific water quality standards
+- planning and coordinating basin-wide monitoring - routine, regularly-scheduled monitoring to collect long-term information and support statewide assessment of water quality - · systematic, regularly-scheduled short-term monitoring to screen water bodies for issues - permit support monitoring to provide information for setting permit effluent limits - special study, intensive monitoring targeted to: - identify sources and causes - assess priority water quality issues - obtain background water quality information - provide information for setting site-specific permit effluent limits - o evaluate & develop statewide, regional, and site-specific water quality standards

-Task
+Task Description:

-Description: Monitoring Description
+Monitoring Description

-The GBRA will conduct water quality monitoring and provide details in the Progress Report format as prescribed in the FY 2008-09 CRP Guidance, Exhibit 1C.

-GBRA will conduct routine monitoring at 18 sites on a monthly basis, collecting field, conventional, flow and bacteria parameter groups.
+GBRA will conduct water quality monitoring and provide details in the Progress Report format as prescribed in the FY 2010-11 CRP Guidance, Exhibit 1C.
+GBRA will conduct routine monitoring at 19 sites on a monthly basis, collecting field, conventional, flow and bacteria parameter groups.
 In addition GBRA will monitor seven sites quarterly and one site bimonthly for the same parameter group.
-There will be 10 sites monitored in Kerr County.
-The Upper Guadalupe River Authority will assume the quarterly water quality monitoring for the same parameter groups at the stations in Kerr County under a subcontract when they have an administratively complete NELAP application.
-Until such time GBRA will conduct the Kerr County quarterly monitoring and laboratory analyses.
+There will be 10 sites monitored quarterly in Kerr County by the Upper Guadalupe River Authority for the same parameter groups.

-Biological and habitat assessments will be collected annually at 7 sites, 2 in Kerr County and 5 in the GBRA district.
-Three sites in the GBRA district will be sampled for metals in water and two sites will be monitored for metals in sediment, one time each year.
+Biological and habitat assessments will be collected annually at 6 sites, 2 in Kerr County and 4 in the GBRA district.
+Two sites in the GBRA district will be sampled for metals in water one time each year.
 The Wimberley Valley Watershed Associations (WVWA), another sub-tier participant, will monitor seven sites eight times per year for conventional, flow, bacteria and field parameter groups in Hays County and will conduct a diurnal monitoring event once per year at one site.
-GBRA will monitor organics in sediment, as listed as Priority Surface Water Quality Monitoring Core Parameters, at one site in Kerr County and two sites on the San Marcos River in 2008.
-GBRA will monitor organics in water, as listed as Priority Surface Water Quality Monitoring Core Parameters, at one site on Plum Creek.
-Samples will be collected from the Coleto Creek watershed and analyzed for radiological constituents once per quarter for the biennium.
+GBRA will monitor organics in sediment, as listed as Priority Surface Water Quality Monitoring Core Parameters, at five sites in the GBRA district in 2010.
+GBRA will monitor organics in water, as listed as Priority Surface Water Quality Monitoring Core Parameters, at three sites in the GBRA district.
+Samples will be collected from the Coleto Creek watershed and analyzed for radiological constituents in water quarterly and in sediment annually in 2010.